Order of Visit: High Point # 45

 Once we got above that portion of the Dinwoody Glacier, we scrambled though another rock field (sans crampons) before reaching our scariest obstacle yet.
 We’d need to make a much steeper roped ascent up the Gooseneck Couloir – a narrow gulley between two rocky pillars with a slope of about 40-degrees.

-Despite the palpable fear from a few of my teammates, our rope teams moved smoothly through this section, carefully hooking and unhooking ourselves from the two snow pickets our instructors placed along the route.
+Despite the palpable fear from one or two of my teammates, our rope teams moved smoothly through this section, carefully hooking and unhooking ourselves from the two snow pickets our instructors placed along the route.
 And before long, we found ourselves removing our crampons and stowing our ice axes as the early sunlight outlining the horizon crept toward the sky.

 Sunrise above the Gooseneck Couloir